baseboxorg/jeffskinnerbox.github.io/content/ideas/getting-started-with-the-esp8266.md

 Thus it is imperative that you connect a well-regulated power supply capable of meeting these demands.
 (Some have suggested adding a 10 uF capacitor between the +3.3 and ground lines in order to smooth over sudden jumps in power consumption.)

+Don’t be fooled into thinking that because the board runs at 3.3V or has a small footprint that it is a “low power” device.
+The current draw is high when WiFi runs.
+The ESP-01 little board draw over 50mA while idle.
+When WiFi went active, there are large spikes.
+ You need to use a dedicated 3.3V source or dedicated, high current, regulator.

 Below is what I have begain to use.